-Some people get headaches or migraines from drinking wine, even in small amounts.
+Some people suffer from nasty side effects from drinking wine, even in small amounts.
 This might be caused by sensitivity to the sulfites in the wine.
-Sulfree helps immediately.
-One drop (sometimes 2) is enough to remove the free sulfites from your wine so you can enjoy wine without the headache.
+Sulfree helps immediately in your wine.
+One drop (sometimes 2) is enough to remove the free sulfites from your wine so you can enjoy wine again.
 Please note that the effect of the alcohol in the wine remains the same.

 Sulfree has been tested by Meron, a wine institute recommended by TNO and specialised in wine research.
 Research shows that one drop of Sulfree removes the free sulfites from your wine.
 Tested on regular white wine, red wine and Spanish sparkling wine.

 Sulfree does not affect the taste of wine.
 There is no noticeable difference in flavour when Sulfree is used in commercial wines.
 Colour and intensity also remain the same.